UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 _How does the paper use computational methods to ask and answer a question?_

-This study explores racial discimination in online marketplaces for accomodation, specifically, Airbnb.
+This study explores racial discrimination in online marketplaces for accommodation, specifically, Airbnb.
 In contrast to previous work by some of the authors, this study uses an experimental approach to uncover causal mechanisms at play in rentals to black and white renters and black and white hosts.

 Using manufactured guest accounts, researchers inquired about the availability of 6,400 listings across five US cities.
 Guest accounts were identical, except for names, which were either "black" or "white" names, per work by Bertrand and Mullainathan. (in Edelman et al 2017, 2)